DMParker1/vector-borne-disease-ecology/README.md

 ### Human exposure to vectors

-Research using **serological markers such as antibodies to mosquito saliva** to measure exposure to mosquito bites and other vectors.
+Research using serological markers such as antibodies to mosquito saliva to measure exposure to mosquito bites and other vectors.

 ### Serological evidence of infection

-Serological surveys provide insights into **population-level exposure to vector-borne pathogens**, revealing patterns of past infection that may not be visible in routine surveillance data.
+Serological surveys provide insights into population-level exposure to vector-borne pathogens, revealing patterns of past infection that may not be visible in routine surveillance data.

 ### Disease patterns and transmission